dhpour/Persian-Text-Engineering-Hub/README.md

 Benchmark
 ---------
 ### [ParsiNLU](https://github.com/persiannlp/parsinlu)
-A comprehensive suite of high-level NLP tasks for Persian language
+A comprehensive suite of high-level NLP tasks for Persian language.
+The dataset consists of the following tasks: Text entailment, Query paraphrasing, Reading comprehension, Multiple-choice QA, Machine translation and Sentiment analysis.
+They've been also fine-tuned [mt5](https://github.com/google-research/multilingual-t5) models on these datasets which result in various [Persian models](https://huggingface.co/persiannlp).
-- Text entailment
-- Query paraphrasing
-- Reading comprehension
-- Multiple-choice QA
-- Machine translation
-- Sentiment analysis

 ### [ParsBench - pb](https://github.com/shahriarshm/parsbench)
 ParsBench provides toolkits for benchmarking LLMs based on the Persian language tasks.